smathy/good_sort/README.markdown

  * **:html** - Options pass to the `link\_to\_remote` as the third argument, see the docs for `link\_to\_remote` for these, defaults below:
   * **:title** - Defaults to "Sort by #{sort\_field\_tag}".
 If you embed the sort\_field\_tag attribute in your string then that will be replaced with the field\_name.titlize for you, eg: :title => "Order by #{sort\_field\_tag}"  If you want anything fancier then you can override `sort\_header\_title` and do whatever you want.
   * **:html** - No point in setting this, it is overridden with the link URL.

+Finally, if you pass a block, then it will be yielded to for each field in your header\_array, and you can provide different text to be displayed for as many of the headings as you like.